Patagonia Nano Puff Hoody Review

 Weight & Compressibility

 This is one of the heavier of the lightly insulated pieces we tested.
-At 14 oz for a size large, it's a bit heavier than other smalls we tested.
+At 12.7 ounces for a size small, it's a bit heavier than other smalls we tested.
 What the Nano Puff Hoody does offer, however, is excellent compressibility.
 It stuffs tightly into its chest pocket, creating one of the smaller stuffed packages we tested.
 This makes it very popular for multi-pitch climbing.
 Having a jacket with a low stuffed profile is great for squirming through chimneys in Yosemite and Zion, but keep in mind that the smaller the stuffed size of a jacket, the longer it takes to pack away.
 Stuffing this thing into its pocket certainly takes a hot minute.

 This insulated jacket's minimalist features make it a lightweight and functional piece, but it earned a relatively low comfort score overall.
 Slippery fabrics allow it to layer well under a shell, but those same fabrics feel sticky if you start to sweat.
 Though designed with climbing in mind, the short hem length tends to ride up when raising your arms.
 Patagonia uses a snug-fitting, non-adjustable hood design that fits well under a climbing helmet.